Grand larceny is theft. It involves stealing, specified by the value or type of stolen property.

 I frequently divert clients accused of stealing to appropriate rehabilitative opportunities, such as psychotherapy, drug treatment, job training and education.

 Successful completion of an appropriate rehabilitative program might demonstrate a decreased risk of re-offending in the future.

 Rehabilitation can lead to a more favorable plea bargain.

-"Restitution" eliminates or reduces financial loss suffered by grand larceny victims.
+"Restitution" eliminates or reduces financial loss suffered by victims.